Corporate Social Responsibility

 - Every employee must be hired, promoted and rewarded based on ability and performance, not personal characteristics or beliefs.
 Discrimination based on race, color, age, gender, sexual orientation, ethnicity, religion, disability or maternity or marital status is not acceptable.

 - Every employee must be treated with dignity and be free from sexual harassment, corporal punishment, mental or physical coercion, verbal abuse and be able to associate freely.

 - Every employee must be entitled to working hours that adhere to local laws and industry standards, and are provided with reasonable time off and overtime compensation.

-- Every employee must be paid fairly for their work with wages paid for a standard work week that meet legal and industry standards.
+- Every employee must be paid fairly for their work with wages paid that meet legal and industry standards.

 - Every employee must be allowed to work in a safe and healthy work environment and, where company housing is provided, have clean, safe living facilities.
 Suppliers are expected to comply with all appropriate laws regarding working conditions, provide protection from fire, ensure regular access to bathrooms and potable water, and take steps to prevent injuries and exposure to health risks.
 We also expects suppliers to ensure appropriate health and safety training for employees.

 Our environmental policy consists of the following objectives:

 - Design products with the environment in mind: reducing energy consumption and avoiding environmentally sensitive materials.